6 AM: Alarm. Commute. Coffee.

 Pillar 1: Realistic Daily Minimums

-Instead of: "I'll do 2-3 problems every day!"
+Instead of: "I'll solve 2-3 problems every day!"

-Do: "I'll do 1 problem 5 days/week, 0 on weekends."
+Do: "I'll solve 1 problem on 5 days per week.
+Zero on weekends."

 - 5 problems/week × 12 weeks = 60 problems

-- That's enough to cover core patterns
+- 60 problems = enough to cover core patterns for most interviews

 Why lower targets work:

-- Achievable = you'll actually do it
+- Achievable targets = you actually do them

-- Consistency beats intensity
+- Consistency beats intensity every single time

 Pillar 2: Energy-Based Scheduling